mattermost/docs/source/process/community-overview.rst

 The Mattermost community has two parts, Users and Contributors, detailed below.

 .. tip ::
-  Interested to contribute to Mattermost? `Learn about all the ways to get involved with our community <https://mattermost.com/contribute/>`_.
+  Interested in contributing to Mattermost? `Learn about all the ways to get involved with our community <https://mattermost.com/contribute/>`_.

 .. contents::
   :backlinks: top